 Two decades later, Disney went on to remake the beloved classics based on the company’s filmography including Alice In Wonderland, Maleficent, Sleeping Beauty, and The Jungle Book.
 One film released on March 17, 2017, is the review I’m about to go over is the live action remake of Beauty & The Beast.
 Was it a massive success like the original?
 Let’s find out.

 Keep in mind there’s gonna be some SPOILERS, if you haven’t seen the animated version of Beauty & The Beast, I highly recommend it for newcomers and it’s a requirement before seeing the new one because I’m gonna see what’s different about the remake.

-Magnificent: Main cast did a wonderful job on the acting & singing, particularly Emma Watson (one of my favorite actresses) as Belle, Dan Stevens as The Beast, Luke Evans as Gaston, & Josh Gad as Lefou.
+Magnificent: Main cast did a wonderful job on the acting & singing, particularly Emma Watson (one of my favorite actresses/idols since her work in Harry Potter) as Belle, Dan Stevens as The Beast, Luke Evans as Gaston, & Josh Gad as Lefou.
 (Gaston’s sidekick)

 Supporting Cast also did a decent job on the acting & singing including Ewan McGregor, Ian McKellen, Kevin Kline, Emma Thompson.

 Muscial Sequences are still memorable like original, there’s also new ones added to the remake.
 I thought “Be Our Guest” my favorite song from the original, felt organic again.

 The visual effects are very beautiful.
 Kinda like seeing a coloring book coming to life.
 I’m glad they didn’t go with the Eddie Murphy route.
 If you don’t know what I’m talking about, it’s that green ghost dung called “The Haunted Mansion.”